Pozzolan: Pozzolanic materials

 The general definition of a pozzolan embraces a large number of materials which vary widely in terms of origin, composition and properties.
 Both natural and artificial (man-made) materials show pozzolanic activity and are used as supplementary cementitious materials.
 Artificial pozzolans can be produced deliberately, for instance by thermal activation of kaolin-clays to obtain metakaolin, or can be obtained as waste or by-products from high-temperature process such as fly ashes from coal-fired electricity production.
 The most commonly used pozzolans today are industrial by-products such as fly ash, silica fume from silicon smelting, highly reactive metakaolin, and burned organic matter residues rich in silica such as rice husk ash.
 Their use has been firmly established and regulated in many countries.
 However, the supply of high-quality pozzolanic by-products is limited and many local sources are already fully exploited.
 Alternatives to the established pozzolanic by-products are to be found on the one hand in an expansion of the range of industrial by-products or societal waste considered and on the other hand in an increased usage of naturally occurring pozzolans.

 Natural pozzolanas are abundant in certain locations and are extensively used as an addition to Portland cement in countries such as Italy, Germany, Greece and China.
 Volcanic ashes and pumices largely composed of volcanic glass are commonly used, as are deposits in which the volcanic glass has been altered to zeolites by interaction with alkaline waters.
-Deposits of sedimentary origin are less common.
-Diatomaceous earths, formed by the accumulation of siliceous diatom microskeletons, are a prominent source material here.
+Deposits of sedimentary origin are less common, with diatomaceous earths, formed by the accumulation of siliceous diatom microskeletons, a prominent source.